ParkinT/HireMe/EXPERIENCE.md

 _DoD Secret Clearance_

-Hired as a Web-based Tools Developer, Thom’s special people skills were recognized and applied to the Developer Support Team where he conducted classes for US-based software developers from DoD contractors working on the Joint Mission Planning System.
+Hired as a Web-based Tools Developer, my special people skills were recognized and applied to the Developer Support Team where he conducted classes for US-based software developers from DoD contractors working on the Joint Mission Planning System.
 The success of the program led to the creation of series of curricula for Foreign Military Sales (FMS) Specific activities include:

   * Development of Curricula using structured practices (CLO, TLO, TO)